-We trust our medics, don't we?
+We trust our authorities, don't we?

 A good relationship between a GP and his or her patient relies essentially on trust; and the recent ruling by the General Medical Council to apply a (mere?) six-month suspension to Glasgow GP Dr. Iain Kerr carried the comment that his action in apparently assisting her suicide was 'inappropriate, irresponsible, liable to bring the profession into disrepute and not in [his] patient's best interest'.

 However, hospitalisation is increasingly being perceived as a possible hazard to health in the light of reports which suggest our hospitals are awash with life-threatening infections such as MRSA and Clostridium difficile.
 [The latter has just been named in an official report by the Health Commission as a cause of, or factor in the deaths of 331 patients in a Kent hospital which has reportedly suffered ‘appalling standards of care, crowded wards, financial problems, a shortage of nurses and poor hygiene’.]
-Accordingly post-mortems are increasingly coming into focus as there can be no guarantees following the death of a hospital patient that their initial ailment (which may indeed be relatively minor, easily treated and not normally life-threatening) was the cause of their demise.

 But there may be other problems lurking in our hospitals.